 - The MATCH formula in Excel Sheet returns the first position of the Lookup_value if the Lookup_array argument contains more than one occurrences of the Lookup_value.

 - Excel MATCH formula returns the #N/A error if the Lookup_array does not find the exact match.

-- MATCH function in Excel can be combined with other Excel functions but it is usually paired with INDEX function.
+- MATCH function in Excel can be combined with other Excel functions but it is usually used as INDEX and MATCH functions.